-Almost every couple we work with has been on the fence about writing their vows at some point.
-If it’s not for you, it’s not for you – but for those of you still deciding: we highly recommend it.
-Exchanging written vows can elevate a simple ceremony to a very touching and personal moment.
-Here are some tips for getting through the hard part, actually writing them!
+Plenty of couples we work with have been on the fence about writing their vows at some point during their wedding planning process.
+And, look: if it’s not for you, it’s not for you.
+Don’t force it!
+There is so much beauty in going with the traditional vows that have been passed down from generation to generation.
+But there is also something to be said for writing your own vows, too.
+Exchanging personally written vows can elevate a simple ceremony to a very touching and personal moment.
+Unsure of how to write wedding vows?
+No problem.
+Here are some tips for getting through the hard part — actually writing them!

-- Present: “We have grown so much together and I am so grateful for the person you’ve helped me become in these last four years together.
-I love the life we’ve created for ourselves”
+- “We have grown so much together and I am so grateful for the person you’ve helped me become.”